inclusive-design/adaptive-palette/docs/Deployment.md

 ## System requirements

 **Disk space** — 8 GB free.
-Almost all of that is the AI model Ollama downloads (`gemma4:12b`, 7.6 GB); Adaptive Palette itself is about 200 MB.
-You can skip the model and run the palette without the AI features, which needs only the 200 MB.
+Almost all of that is the AI model Ollama downloads (`gemma4:12b`, 7.6 GB); Adaptive Palette itself is up to about 300 MB — macOS ships a universal binary covering both Mac architectures, so it is the larger of the two; Windows is smaller.
+You can skip the model and run the palette without the AI features, which needs only that much.

-**Computer** — Windows or macOS.
+**Computer** — Windows, or macOS 13.5 (Ventura) or newer.
 The computer requirements are decided by Ollama to support model execution — see Ollama's requirements [on Windows](https://docs.ollama.com/windows#system-requirements) and [on macOS](https://docs.ollama.com/macos#system-requirements).